Today I am going to show you how to move windows 10 to SSD.

 To stay on the safe side, don’t backup your data on the drive you are using for the migration process.
 You can use any other drive.

 Step 1: connect your new drive depending upon the migrating process.
 You have several options and the most common is SATA.
 SATA cables are red and have L-shaped connectors.
 Look for a free slot on your motherboard and then plug the drive into it and a spare power cable coming off your power supply and you are good to go.
 I hope you know the process of installing a SATA hard drive.

 Step 2: Now open the tool/application of backup.
 From the main menu look for the Migrate OS to SSD/HDD, Clone or simple Migrate option and choose it.

 Step 3: You will see a new window that detects the drives which are connected to your computer and require the destination drive.
 Here you need to choose a new SSD with enough room in it.
 You will be getting enough information in the windows for each drive.

 You will be able to customize partitions using the backup tools.
 You can also delete partitions on the destination drive which can be necessary to do if the drive has been used for different purposes and machines.
 In case you are not sure, better delete the partitions to be on the safe side.

-After the migration process you will get option to choose new partitions.
-You can take copy without resizing, but avoid doing that.
+After the migration process, you will get the option to choose new partitions.
+You can take a copy without resizing, but avoid doing that.
 Rather than choose the option to fit and optimize partitions to the new drive “Optimize, Resize” and similar commands you can look for.

-After the process you can restart your computer and check if everything works.
+After the process, you can restart your computer and check if everything works.
 Either restart manually otherwise the tool will ask you once the migration process is complete.
-You can also delete backup tool then or keep it for data management.
+You can also delete the backup tool then or keep it for data management.